Callistosporium vinosobrunneum: Description

 The shape of the cap is convex to flattened, and it is translucent with slight grooves, reaching a diameter of 14–20 mm.
 The cap surface is smooth, moist, and hygrophanous.
 Dark reddish-brown near the center, the color fades slightly approaching the margin.
 The flesh is thin—between 0.5 and 1 mm—and pale grayish to reddish brown.
 The gills are adnexed or sinuate, seceding in maturity.
 They are somewhat distantly spaced, with two to four series of interspersed lamellulae (short gills).
 The gills are reddish brown, and may have a lavender tint.
 The stem, which is roughly the same color as the cap, measures 2.5 to 3.0 cm long by 2–2.5 mm thick, and is either more or less equal in width throughout its length or is slightly enlarged in the lower part.
 The mushroom lacks any distinctive taste or odor.

 The spores are ovoid (egg-shaped), smooth, hyaline (translucent), thin-walled, and contain one oil droplet; they measure 6.5–8 by 5–6.5 μm.
 The basidia (spore-bearing cells) are club-shaped, four-spored with sterigma that are 2.5–5 μm long, and measure 27–36 by 8–10 μm.

 Distribution and habitat

-C. vinosobrunneum grows solitarily to scattered on the rotting wood of the flowering evergreen tree ʻōhiʻa lehua (Metrosideros polymorpha).
+Callistosporium vinosobrunneum grows solitarily to scattered on the rotting wood of the flowering evergreen tree ʻōhiʻa lehua (Metrosideros polymorpha).
 It is endemic to the islands of Hawaiʻi and Kauaʻi.